IMED Early Phase Drug Discovery Graduate Programme

 The AstraZeneca graduate programme in Innovative Medicines and Early Development (IMED) is designed for those with a passion for science, and a desire to make a genuine difference to the lives of patients today and in the future.
 During the course of the programme, you will have the opportunity to make a real contribution to our projects and could find yourself involved in scientific breakthroughs that will help deliver the next generation of life saving medicines.

 Our graduates undertake a two year programme where they will complete three different eight month placements across IMED with a focus on breadth of experience.
-We have placements available at our three strategic sites in the US (Waltham, Massachusetts), Sweden (Gothenburg) and the UK (Cambridge).
+All three placements will be completed at the strategic R&D site you join; in the US (Boston, Massachusetts), Sweden (Gothenburg); and the UK (Cambridge).

 With a placement in the IMED Biotech Unit, you'll help translate the scientific advances we're making into the next generation of life-saving medicines.
 These are real projects with real responsibility.
 You could even be involved in our next scientific breakthrough.